 Liabilities not covered by budgetary resources are liabilities that are not funded by any current appropriation or other funding source.
-These liabilities consist of accrued annual leave, actuarial FECA.
+These liabilities consist of accrued annual leave, deferred rent actuarial FECA, and the amounts due to Treasury for collection and accounts receivable of civil penalties and FOIA request fees.